Basford, Cheshire

-Basford is a hamlet and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England, lying immediately south of Crewe.
+Basford is a hamlet and former civil parish, now in the parish of Weston and Crewe Green, in the unitary authority area of Cheshire East and the ceremonial county of Cheshire, England, lying immediately south of Crewe.
 Nearby villages include Shavington, Weston, Hough and Chorlton.
-The population was around 250 in 2011.
+The population was 256 in 2011.
 Basford was first recorded in the Domesday survey and had a moated manor.
 The modern parish is bisected by the A500 and the Crewe-to-Stafford railway line, and includes Basford Hall Sorting Sidings.

 History

 Tools and weapons made of flint have been discovered in the parish.
 Berchesford was a small manor at the time of the Domesday survey in 1086.
 The name is thought to mean either "ford near birch trees" or the ford associated with a personal name, such as Beorcal, Borkr or Barkr.
 Three separate manors are recorded, which probably represent Basford, Weston and Hough, held by Owine, Erlekin and Leofric.
 Basford Hall was formerly a moated manor; the building was lost to fire in around 1700, and the remains were covered by the railway development.
 Basford formerly had a railway station.
 The A500 bypass opened in 2003.

 Onward Housing is developing a 450-home scheme in the parish.
 123 properties are to be designated as affordable and the remainder for sale.
 This site is designated a strategic location for housing in the Cheshire East Local Plan, part of Cheshire East Council's plan for 850 homes in the village with a new local centre, including a primary school, shops and community centre, supported by a £2.2 million Homes England grant with investments of £4.5 million for road improvements, £1.5 million towards a new local primary school and £670,000 for new bus services, cycle lanes and pedestrian routes.